 Signature Bank Sued for Securities Law Violations; Investors Should Contact Block & Leviton for More Information

-Boston, Massachusetts--(Newsfile Corp. - March 15, 2023) - A class action lawsuit has been filed against Signature Bank SBNY for securities law violations.
+/EIN News/ -- BOSTON, March 20, 2023 (GLOBE NEWSWIRE) -- A class action lawsuit has been filed against Signature Bank (NASDAQ: SBNY) for securities law violations.
 Investors who purchased shares and have lost money are encouraged to contact the firm to learn more about how they might recover those losses.
 For more details, visit https://www.blockleviton.com/cases/sbny.

 What is this all about?